 Yes, if the property was built before 2000.
 Bolton has a large stock of Victorian cotton-era terraced housing where Artex coatings, thermoplastic floor tiles and insulation boards are regularly found.
 A refurbishment survey is a legal requirement before any building work that could disturb these materials.

-If your premises were built or substantially refurbished before 2000, you very likely have a legal duty to manage asbestos under the Control of Asbestos Regulations 2012.
+If your premises were built or substantially refurbished before 2000, you very likely have a legal duty to manage asbestos under CAR 2012.
 Bolton has a large stock of older commercial and light-industrial premises where asbestos in ceiling tiles, partitioning and ductwork is common.

 If built before 2000, a management survey before exchange is strongly advisable.
 Knowing what asbestos-containing materials are present and in what condition puts you in a much stronger position before you complete.